timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 ```

 <highlight type="tip">
-You need to run 'decompress_chunk' for each chunk that is impacted
+You need to run `decompress_chunk` for each chunk that is impacted
 by your INSERT or UPDATE statement in backfilling data.
 Once your needed chunks
 are decompressed you can proceed with your data backfill operations.
 </highlight>